Whitney-Nihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

--14-findthatword - displays line in file that contains a pattern -15-countthatword - counts word in a file -16-whatsnext - displays line containing a pattern and 3 lines after
+-14-findthatword - displays line in file that contains a pattern -15-countthatword - counts word in a file -16-whatsnext - displays line containing a pattern and 3 lines after -17-hidethisword - display all the lines in the file /etc/passwd that do not contain the pattern “bin”.